TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 ====================

-A site package is a custom TYPO3 extension which contains configuration, templates, assets etc that are used for the site it belongs to.
+A site package is a custom TYPO3 extension which contains configuration, templates, assets, etc that are used for the site it belongs to.

-So we first must create a minimal extension.
+So first we create a minimal extension.

 .. _minimal-extension: